ostamand/continuous-control/README.md

 ![PPO agent](assets/unity_reacher_ppo_agent.gif)
 This repository includes the code needed to train agents to solve Udacity version 2 (20 agents) navigation project.

 The environment is based on [Unity's Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md).
 It includes twenty separate agents controlling a double jointed arm.
-The goal of each agent is to move its hand to the target location (representated by a green shpere when the goal is met and a blueish sphere when it is not).
+The goal of each agent is to move its hand to the target location (representated by a green sphere when the goal is met and a blueish sphere when it is not).

 Each timestep, the agent recieves: